Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: General Bilevel Problem

-For Gaussian denoising and tracking type loss function, if a condition on the total variation of the noisy and ground truth images is fulfilled, we also know from \cite{reyes2015a} that $\alpha_i >0$, for all $i$, in which case the optimality system simplifies even fruther.
-Indeed, in such case, $\rho=0$ and \Cref{eq:strong_stationarity_scale_dependent_10} can be dismissed.

-\subsection{General Bilevel Problem}
+\section{General Bilevel Problem}

-The ideas developed before for the bilevel total variation case can be extended to the general problem \eqref{eq:bilevel_mpec_formulation_general}, involving several data fidelity terms, as well as different regularizers.
-In the next result, existence of Lagrange multipliers for the general problem \eqref{eq:bilevel_mpec_formulation_general} is verified, and M- and S-stationarity conditions are derived.
+The techniques developed so far for the bilevel total variation case may be extended to the general problem \eqref{eq:bilevel_mpec_formulation_general}, involving several data fidelity terms, as well as different first- and second-order sparsity based regularizers.
+In the next result, existence of Lagrange multipliers for the general problem \eqref{eq:bilevel_mpec_formulation_general} is verified, and \textbf{M-stationarity conditions} are derived.

 To formulate the result, let us introduce the following active, inactive and biactive sets for the Euclidean norm regularizers:

 and the active, inactive and biactive sets for the Frobenius norm regularizers: